Everything You Need to Know About DFARS and CMMC

 The Defense Federal Acquisition Regulation Supplement (or DFARS) is a memorandum issued by the Department of Defense (DoD) for contractors and subcontractors, and was designed as a set of cybersecurity requirements for contractors and organizations operating with the DoD, to safeguard controlled unclassified information (CUI) from cyberattacks and accidental leaks.

-Overall, the main purpose of this memorandum was to strengthen cybersecurity practices and make the Defense Industrial Base (DIB) more secure against cyber threats.
+This memorandum aims to strengthen cybersecurity practices and secure the Defense Industrial Base (DIB) against cyber threats.
 Unfortunately, the requirements and standards specified in the DFARS are not clear enough for real-life implementation, which slowed down the entire process and left contractors and subcontractors in a state of confusion.

-To help provide some clarity, the DoD released the Cybersecurity Maturity Model Certification (CMMC) framework, that was intended to replace the DFARS standard.
-Nevertheless, the CMMC has not been fully implemented and the DoD still demands that all contractors & subcontractors that process, store, or transmit CUI must comply with DFARS minimum security standards.
+The DoD released the Cybersecurity Maturity Model Certification (CMMC) framework to replace the DFARS standard and provide clarity.
+Nevertheless, the CMMC has not been fully implemented, and the DoD still demands that all contractors & subcontractors that process, store, or transmit CUI must comply with DFARS minimum security standards.
 Otherwise, contractors risk losing their collaboration with the DoD.

 In addition, on September 29, the DoD released an Interim Rule (that became effective on November 30) that focuses on making sure all DoD contractors are currently in compliance with all 110 security controls in the National Institute of Standards and Technology (NIST) Special Publication (SP) 800-171 (NIST 800-171).
 Furthermore, the rule also adds CMMC as a requirement in a DoD contract.